• Skip to main content

 Before we see how we can stop a keylogger, we should see what it is, how it works and where it comes from.

-Keylogger refers to a malicious program that records your keystrokes.
-Every word, every character and every button you tap on your keyboard is recorded.
+The term keylogger refers to a malicious program that records your keystrokes.
+Every word, every character and every that you press on your keyboard are recorded.

 At some point in the code, the keylogger sends the log to the attacker.
 The file may contain your bank connections, credit and debit card details, passwords, and anything else that you have entered on your computer.

-Almost all keyloggers are accompanied by other malware.
-Previously malware keyloggers remained silent for as long as possible.
-This means that the files are not malicious, they just collect data as you continue to use your system.
+Almost all keyloggers come bundled with other malware.
+In the past keylogger malware remained silent for as long as possible.
+This means that malicious files don't cause, they just collect as long as you continue to use your system.

 However, this is not always the case.
 For example, the recently discovered MysteryBot targets Android devices with Trojan banking, keylogger and ransomware.
 Generally, a keylogger will appear as part of an exploit kit that gives the intruder control over various functions of your system.